scigma/scigma/README.md

     >>> import scigma

- After a few seconds, the SCIGMA graphics window should appear.
+ There will be a prompt asking you whether you want to use big fonts (on *very* large screens, this is advisable).
+After answering the prompt the SCIGMA graphics window should appear.

- If you are using Portable Python in Windows, the fastest way to get things running is to drop the "scigma" folder into the "Portable Python ..." folder, double-click on `Python-Portable.exe` and type

-    >>> import scigma

- in the console that opens.

 3. Building SCIGMA
 ------------------
  **3.1 Obtaining the sources**